Can’t get kids to finish chores and homework? Learn how to motivate children to do their best and follow through with responsibilities.

 1. Give your child autonomy

-In all our hovering, we’re doing the one thing that kills the eagerness to learn in our kids: Control.
+In all our hovering, we’re doing the one thing that kills the eagerness to learn in young children: Control.

 I’ve been giving my kids more autonomy ever since I read these two amazing books, How to Raise an Adult by Julie Lythcott-Haims and The Gift of Failure by Jessica Lahey.
-Letting them have more control is important if I want them to be motivated, develop life skills, and enjoy learning.
+Letting them have more control is important if I want them to be motivated, develop life skills, and have a growth mindset.

 This applies to finishing chores and school tasks, among the many other ways you can give autonomy.
 The more you back off, the more your child feels ownership of the project.
-After all, he’ll be motivated to finish a task he got to make most decisions about.
+After all, she might be motivated to finish a task she got to make most decisions about.

-Maybe that’s letting him fix his bed however way he wants, or not taking over his school projects and crafts (you can always tell which were the ones parents did!).
+Maybe that’s letting her fix her bed however way she wants, or not taking over her school projects and crafts (you can always tell which ones the parents did!).

-And I get it—it’s hard to give him autonomy.
-You’re scared he’ll do a project wrong or botch a task.
-But he craves that control and the ability to make choices.
+And I get it—there’s a helplessness with giving autonomy.
+You’re scared she might do a project wrong or botch a task.
+But she craves that control and the ability to make choices.

-After all, the “mistakes” are petty compared to the lessons he learns from doing things on his own.
-Sure, he didn’t rake the leaves as neatly as you do, but he learned the importance of contributing to the household and the pride of a job well done.
+After all, the “mistakes” in childhood are petty compared to the lessons she learns from doing things on her own.
+Sure, she didn’t clean her bike as neatly as you do, but she learned the importance of ownership and responsiblity and the pride of a job well done.

-Don’t take over that class assignment or determine how he does his chores.
-Instead, allow him to decide what to do and how, so long as he ticks off the requirements that need to be done.
+Don’t take over that class assignment or determine how she does her chores.
+Instead, allow her to decide what to do and how, so long as she ticks off the requirements that need to be done.

-Free printables: Struggling with getting him to do his chores?
+Free printables: Struggling with getting her to do his chores?
 Want to develop good habits from the start?
-Download your Printable Chore List templates to help you organize chores!
-Join my newsletter and get it below—at no cost to you:
+Join my newsletter and grab your Printable Chore List templates to help you organize chores!
+Get it below—at no cost to you:

 2. Allow your child to experience the consequences

 You might be tempted to go into her room and simply do it yourself.
-You know she’ll sleep better with the pillows arranged just the right way, and it only takes you two seconds to do.
+You know she can sleep better with the pillows arranged just the right way, and it only takes you two seconds to do.

 None of this would register if you’d finished the tasks and saved her from the consequences.

 We shouldn’t save our kids from every struggle, especially with tasks they’re responsible for.
-Saving them from their responsibilities paints an unrealistic view of what really happens.
-They won’t want to finish tasks in the future if they don’t realize what actually happens if they don’t.
+Saving them from their responsibilities paints an unrealistic view.
+They won’t want to finish tasks in the future if they don’t realize what happens if they don’t.

 3. Focus on the positive results